MENTORING PROGRAM OVERVIEW

 HOW TO APPLY

-The mentee application period will be open from January 31 through April 16.
-All applicants will be notified by April 23 regarding their acceptance status.
+The mentee application period will be open until March 31, 2020.
+All applicants will be notified by beginning of April regarding their acceptance status.
 Mentee application packages must include a contact and general information page, a student statement of interest, and one recommendation from a college/university professor of fisheries or wildlife professional.
 Click here for the mentee application form.

 American Fisheries Society members will have priority over non-members and participation with Student Sub-units is encouraged.
 If mentees attend a school that does not have a sub-unit (CSU, UW and Colorado Mesa are currently the only schools that have sub-units), they will be encouraged to join AFS and to interact with students from the sub-units.
 Mentees will also be encouraged to attend an annual CO/WY AFS Annual Meeting.